mindset-dojo/mindset-dojo.github.io/_forms/randori.md

 - Recognize your default stance and its energetic signature.
 - Shift intentionally among energies—cut (Driver), stabilize (Organizer), harmonize (Collaborator), expand (Visionary).
 - Transition fluidly as conditions change, maintaining breath, tone, and Ki extension.
-- Integrate by capturing a brief reflection for the Book of Shadow Integrations.
+- Integrate by capturing a brief reflection for the Open Source Mindset Dojo book.

 Each Randori adapts to the people present and the energy at hand.